sharkbox-labs/sharkwalk/README.md

 ### Installing Dependencies

-Install NPM modules from the root directory, then within each service's folder (`/integrationServer`, `/riskService`, `/tripService`, and `/client`) by executing:
+Install NPM modules in the **root** directory, then within each service's folder (`/integrationServer`, `/riskService`, `/tripService`, and `/client`) by executing:

 ```sh